IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Provisioning Domains (PvDs) are defined as consistent sets of network configuration information.
-This allows hosts to manage connections to multiple networks and interfaces simulataneously, such as when a home router provides connectivity through both a broadband and cellular network provider.
+This allows hosts to manage connections to multiple networks and interfaces simultaneously, such as when a home router provides connectivity through both a broadband and cellular network provider.